TommySarkissian/Infects.io/README.md

 ## Features

-- **Multiplayer Gameplay**: Experience real-time multiplayer action where one player becomes the infected, and the others must escape.
+- **Multiplayer Gameplay**: Experience real-time multiplayer action where one player becomes infected, and the others must escape.
 - **Mobile Support**: Enjoy a fully responsive design with joystick support for mobile devices.
 - **Service Workers**: Leverage service workers for enhanced performance.
 - **HTTPS Security**: Ensure secure communication between the client and server with HTTPS.